Kappa Alpha Psi: Hazing controversies

-In 2018, it was reported that the chapter at Edward Waters College was beating and paddling pledges as well as forcing them to take a designer drug called "jig," a mixture of synthetic heroin, cocaine and LSD.
+In 2018, it was reported that the chapter at Edward Waters College was beating and paddling pledges as well as forcing them to take a designer drug called "jig," a mixture of synthetic heroin, cocaine, and LSD.

-In 2018, the Pi chapter at Morehouse College was given a 30-year suspension from the college after pledges were beaten, hit with canes, and punched multiple times.
-It was also reported from one of the pledges that their Dean made them commit an activity called "Eat the Pi" a traditional chapter ritual where the pledges are ordered to perform cunnilingus on paid sex workers.

 In March 2019, Delaware State University student Marlon W. Jackson died and three other students were hospitalized after a car crash due to sleep deprivation caused by pledging the fraternity.
-As a result, the Delaware State University chapter was suspended for 10 years.

-In April 2019, three Virginia State University members were arrested and charged with 10 counts of hazing.
+As a result, the Delaware State University chapter was suspended for ten years.
+In April 2019, three Virginia State University members were arrested and charged with ten counts of hazing.
 Eight other fraternity members received University discipline but no criminal charges related to a hazing incident.